carbonsir/RTSRNet/README.md

   <b>Fig. 8.</b> Qualitative ablation of SGDEM and TGMM under the same EfficientNet-B0 backbone.
 The single-module variants are compared with the baseline and the full RTSRNet-E.
 </p>

-The visual comparison shows the complementary effects of SGDEM and TGMM: SGDEM suppresses distracting shallow responses and preserves local structures, while TGMM improves target coherence through target-guided geometry refinement.
+The visual comparison shows the complementary effects of SGDEM and TGMM.
+SGDEM suppresses distracting shallow responses and preserves local structures, while TGMM improves target coherence through target-guided geometry refinement.

 ---